 The First-Year Experience Advisory Council selects the recipients, who receive a plaque and travel to an FYE or other professional conference (Outstanding Advocate winners) or $100 (Peer Leader).
 The awards are funded by First-Year Experience and Phi Eta Sigma, the first-year student honor society.

-The 2018 Outstanding Advocate for First-Year Students for administrators or staff members is Dr. Francis Desiderio, associate director of the University Honors Program.
+The 2019 Outstanding Advocate for First-Year Students for administrators or staff members is Dr. John Egan, leadership educator in the Office of Leadership and Community Engagement.

 Previous Advocate Award Winners